solo-io/gloo/docs/content/guides/security/rate_limiting/metrics/_index.md

 In this way, you can monitor and alert based on rate-limit rules/breaches, and quickly determine which rule was triggered (and by how much).

-### Example
+## Example metric configuration

-The rest of this page is dedicated to a demonstration of some of Prometheus' and Grafana's basic features, in tandem with the exposed rate-limit metrics.
+Follow along with this guide to learn about basic Prometheus and Grafana features that you can use with the rate limiting metrics.
 If you are already familiar with Prometheus and Grafana, you won't get much out of this tutorial.

+{{% notice note %}}
+The examples in this guide demonstrate how metric alerting can work, but are not intended for production.
+For example, the `over_limit` alert shows how an alert is triggered when a threshold is exceeded.
+Because the `over_limit` metric is a sum, it does not reset to zero after reaching the threshold.
+Therefore, the alert continues, which is not a production use case.
+{{% /notice %}}

 ### Setup
 Let's start by setting up the virtual service and settings resources to match the rule priority